kumar8600/my_site/INSTALL.md

 2. Change permissions to 774 /data/image and /db
 3. Change permissions to 770 /shadow
 4. Open in your browser /data/install.php

+If you enabled PHP(under 5.3)'s magic-quotes-gpc, it will cause something wrong.